shakedown-street/jprice/jprice/backup/posts/markdown-rendering-in-django.md

 ---

 ## CodeMirror Form Widget

+**Note**: This section assumes you have jQuery available in your admin or form pages.
+If you don't, you can modify the JS code to use vanilla JS or another library of your choice.

 How you want to edit markdown content on your site is up to you.
 You could use the regular `TextField` widget, or a third-party WYSIWYG editor, but I like to use CodeMirror for a nice code-editor-like experience.